How to Read an Internet Speed Test

 Assess Your Internet Speed Needs

 Regularly testing your internet connection can help you decide what speeds are right for your lifestyle, not just when you’re experiencing internet sluggishness.
 It’s important to check it a couple of times a month to ensure you’re getting the expected speeds from your provider.
-If you constantly find yourself slowed down by buffering screens, you may need to upgrade your internet plan to include more bandwidth.
-As your habits change so will your internet needs.
+You can also take our quick internet speed quiz to confirm you have the ideal internet plan for your needs.
+If your connection is consistently slow, you may need to upgrade your internet plan.
+As your habits change, so will your internet needs.

 The Speed You Need